-Ensure you use clear language - a Code of Conduct should be easy to understand.
+A Child Safe Code of Conduct should be easy to understand.

 I will

 I will not

 Treat all workers, families and children with respect by listening to their needs, remaining calm and using positive, non-offensive language.
 Disrespect colleagues, families or children by yelling, swearing or engaging in any sort of abusive or intimidating behaviour and by not making threats of harm or racial, cultural or sexist slurs.